 When you refinance your private student loans, your new loan typically will have a lower interest rate and/or different repayment terms.
 This can help you cut your monthly payments now, lower the total cost of your loans long-term, or both.

 If you choose a fixed rate loan, the interest rate does not change during the life of the loan, so you know your payment amount and total cost up front.

 Variable interest rate loans usually start with rates that are lower than fixed rates, but the cost of your loan can go up based on market fluctuations.

 Terms & Conditions

-2. The NEA Private Student Loan Refinance Program is provided by College Avenue Student Loans, LLC.
-College Ave Student Loans products are made available through either Firstrust Bank, member FDIC or M.Y.
+1. The NEA Private Student Loan Refinance Program is provided by College Avenue Student Loans, LLC.
+College Ave Student Loans products are made available through Firstrust Bank, member FDIC, First Citizens Community Bank, member FDIC, or M.Y.
 Safra Bank, FSB, member FDIC.
 All loans are subject to individual approval and adherence to underwriting guidelines.
 Program restrictions, other terms, and conditions apply.

 2. Amount equal to 0.5% of the initial loan balance to be credited on the borrowers statement within 60 days of closing of the loan.
 For example, if the consolidated loan equaled $20,000, the member benefit equals $100, with a maximum of $599.99.